John Sharpe Rowland: Pre-civil war politics

 On November 21, 1816, he married Miss Frances Machen Lewis of Spartanburg District, S.C.
 They had eleven children, four of whom died in infancy.
 In 1832, he was a member of the Committee of South Carolina representing Spartanburg District during the Nullification Crisis.
 Being a strong Union man, he voted with the minority against the Ordinance of Nullification at the convention in 1832.
 The Ordinance overwhelmingly passed by a vote of 136–27.
 Major Rowland was a farmer in Spartanburg District and also held several positions of public trust serving as Tax Collector, Commissioner of Elections, and also served in the South Carolina House of Representatives.

 He began purchasing land in Cass County (now Bartow), Georgia in 1838 and built a sizable plantation of over 2,500 acres which was called "Etowah Valley".
-He served as postmaster for Etowah Valley from 1841–1845.
+He served as postmaster for Etowah Valley from 1841 to 1845.
 In 1843, he purchased 2,440 additional acres in Cass County (Bartow) about 9.5 miles northeast of his plantation and, built the most exclusive resort in the state of Georgia, Rowland Springs.
 Governor and Mrs. Joseph E. Brown were frequent guests there and four state governors vacationed there in one season.
 Renowned physician, scientist, conservationist, and educator, Joseph LeConte honeymooned at Rowland Springs in 1846.
 William Gilmore Simms, Southern poet, novelist, and historian, even mentions Rowland Springs in one of his works.

 Among other notable friends of Major and Mrs. Rowland was Senator Stephen A. Douglas of Illinois who was hosted by them at Etowah Valley Plantation during his tour of the southern states in the spring of 1859.

 From June 1–5, 1852, Major Rowland was a Georgia delegate to the Democratic National Convention in Baltimore, Md.
 He was a Unionist in a Georgia delegation that was evenly divided between Unionist and State's Rights delegates.
 After 49 ballots, Franklin Pierce of New Hampshire was nominated as the Democratic candidate for president with William King of Alabama as vice-president.

 At age 59, Major Rowland stood 5' 10" tall, weighed approximately 210 pounds with dark hair and eyes and a swarthy complexion.